miloyip/gamextech/README.md

 Adding new features and fixing bugs are welcome as well.

 ### Testing

+You can run `npm install` and `npm test` to validate the database with schema and additinoal checks.

 When testing locally, you need to start a http server (because most browser does not accept reading json files in `file://`).